sasjs/server.sasjs.io/docs/storedprograms.md

 The following variables are "special":

-#### `_webout`
-Any content added to this variable will be stringified and returned to the browser by SASjs Server.

 #### `_SASJS_WEBOUT_HEADERS`
-This variable points to a text file where header records (such as `Content-type: application/zip`) can be written
+This (string) variable points to the location of a text file where header records (such as `Content-type: application/zip`) can be written.
+Sample code that could be used to perform such an operation might look like:

-Example:

 ```
 fs.writeFile(_SASJS_WEBOUT_HEADERS, 'Content-type: application/zip', function (err) {